TickTeam/guide-tt/ios_app/how_to_change_language_and_font_size_in_ticktick.md

 2.Tap the gear-shaped icon in the upper-right hand of the screen.

-3.Tap “Preferences” and then tap “Font Size”.
+3.Tap “Preferences” > “Font Size”.